bhushan-dhumal/LeetCode/README.md

 # LeetCode

-The initiation took by Faraz Khan and cooperated by Bhushan, Sanket, Suraj.
+The initiation took by Faraz Khan and cooperated by Anirudh,Bhushan, Sanket, Suraj,Swapnil.
 Below are few words by Initiator :)
 ****
 Hey guys, planning to prep algorithm and problem-solving?